Lemonjai/bier_v2/README.md

-# README
+# README for DOD

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+This log for all the work has been done, including the stuff created, done and modified.

+# Oct 29, 2016
-* How to run the test suite
+* Initialise the app

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Create the index for creating the beer and wine post
+* Create the scaffold for the post for the beer
+* Create the scaffold for the post for the wine

-* ...
+*